Back to blog

 Typical timeline:

-8 months before: prepare applications
+8 months before

-4 months before: receive admission
+4 months before

 ➡️ How to study in Germany

-Visa and pre-study preparation
+Visa and study preparation

 Students from non-EU countries usually need a student visa.

-Processing can take weeks or even months.
+Processing can take several weeks or months.

 Typical requirements: